stfc/ansible-jupyter/README.md

 - Under scopes untick everything except `openid` `preferred_username`, `profile` and `email`.
 - Save the generated ID/secrets.
 - Take note of the **registration token**, this is not used in config but you will not be able to access / modify your token afterward without it.
+- Copy `config-oauth.yaml.template` to config.yaml and populate the file with the above details.

 Setting users / admin groups for Oauth
 --------------------------------------